eclipse-hono/hono/site/documentation/content/admin-guide/device-connection-config.md

 This is achieved by configuring both ports correctly (see above).
 The server will fail to start if both ports are configured to use the same port number.

-Since the secure port may need different visibility in the network setup compared to the secure port, it has it's own binding address `HONO_DEVICE_CONNECTION_AMQP_INSECURE_PORT_BIND_ADDRESS`.
+Since the secure port may need different visibility in the network setup compared to the secure port, it has it's own binding address `HONO_DEVICECONNECTION_AMQP_INSECURE_PORT_BIND_ADDRESS`.
 This can be used to narrow the visibility of the insecure port to a local network e.g., while the secure port may be visible worldwide.

 ### Ephemeral Ports